Hiking the Cadini di Misurina Viewpoint in the Dolomites

 Nearby Facilities and Restaurants

-How to Get to the Cadini di Misurina Lookout Trailhead by Car
+How to Get to the Cadini di Misurina Lookout Trailhead By Car

 To reach the trailhead near Rifugio Auronzo, you’ll need to drive up a private toll road from the town of Misurina.
 This road is typically open from late June through September, depending on snow conditions.